Uraiyur: History

-Uraiyur is also mentioned as the capital of the ancient great Chola King Karikalan before the 1st century CE until the dynasty was revived by Vijayalaya Chola c.
-850 CE.
-The Cholas were one of the four great Tamil dynasties; (Pallavas, Cheras and Pandyas are the other three) who ruled over the Tamil country in South India, the Konkan coast, Deccan Plateau and during the peak reached beyond the Narmada up to the Ganges – Damodar delta from early antiquity.
+Uraiyur is also mentioned as the capital of the ancient great Chola King Karikalan before the 1st century CE.
+It remained the capital until it was revived by Vijayalaya Chola around 850 CE.
+The Cholas were one of the four great Tamil dynasties; (Pallavas, Cheras and Pandyas are the other three).
+At their peak, the Cholas ruled over the Tamil country in South India, the Konkan coast, Deccan Plateau and extended their empire beyond the Narmada up to the Ganges – Damodar delta from early antiquity.

-The word Urayur in Tamil literally means "the residence".
+The name Urayur in Tamil literally means "the residence".
 Urayur was an ancient Chola city with a fortress and city wall on the southern banks of the river Kaveri.
 The Imperial Cholas of the 9th century CE and later made Tanjavur their capital, and Urayur slowly lost its place in the Chola administration.

+During the Sangam age, Uraiyur was also known as Koḻi lit., ‘Rooster’.

+The name is explained by the myth of a rooster boldly confronting the elephant of the king.
+He was taken aback for a moment but then decided to build his empire around that place after he realized the cause for the boldness was the soil.
+The myth appears on a Chola square copper coin of the Sangam Age assigned to ca. 1st Century BC and also in Purananuru.

 Temples

 Several notable temples are situated here: